sifzerda/next-fiction/README.md

 - npm install i
 - npm run start

+## To scrape page content for search indexing:

+- npm run start or dev
+- node extract-text.mjs

 # Usage <a name="usage"></a>

 A serverless SPA app router NEXT.js app.
 The back-end is handled serverless on a Prisma Neon database on Vercel.
 It enables user registration for basic account access, and user authentication by JWT.
 Users can leave comments on each page, and contact me via a contact form on the contact page.